Taufeeq105/NuFact/README.md

 models: It contains all saved models that are created using different sets of features as discussed in the paper

 Data: It contains the training data, negative data created using different perturbations.
 The data have assertion and their corresponding evidence sentences for both negative & positive cases.
-Stress test dataset contain the different type of negative perturbed assertions and also positive examples. extracted feature is the final file which is obtained after runnung NuFact pipeline.
+Stress test dataset contain the different type of negative perturbed assertions and also positive examples. extracted feature is the final file which is obtained after calculating all features.